Clumber Spaniel Dogs

-The Clumber Spaniel was first developed in England in the late 1700's and is one of the oldest Spaniel breeds.
-Possibly bred from the Alpine Spaniel and Bassett hound, the exact origin is unknown, but a concentrated breeding programme began at Clumber Park in Nottinghamshire.
-The Clumber is the heaviest and stockiest of the Spaniels and adept at hunting and retrieving game through the thickest undergrowth.
-They originally appealed to English Nobility as keen-nosed hunters and expert retrievers.
-One of the earliest breeds to be shown in competitions.
+The Clumber Spaniel was first developed in England during the latter half of the 18th century, making it one of the oldest spaniel breeds around.
+The exact origin of this breed is unknown, but it is thought that they are the result of cross breeding between an Alpine Spaniel and a Basset hound.
+The first concentrated breeding program began at Clumber Park in Nottinghamshire.
+The Clumber is the heaviest and stockiest Spaniel around and is adept at hunting and retrieving game through even the thickest undergrowth.
+They were originally popular amongst English Nobility as keen-nosed hunters and expert retrievers.
+They are one of the earliest breeds to make an appearance in competitions.

-Health problems that may affect Clumber Spaniels includes canine hip dysplasia (CHD), entropion (inward rolling of eyelid which irritates eyeball) and spinal disc herniation (spinal disc puts pressure on spinal cord which can cause some paralysis).
+Clumbers can suffer canine hip dysplasia (CHD), entropion (inward rolling of eyelids, irritating the eyeball), and spinal disc herniation (putting pressure on the spinal cord, which can lead to paralysis).

 - Status: Common